-Large oval wood shield, slightly convex in front and painted with broad red bars, with white spots on a black ground, the back is concave with a handle cut out of the wood, at each end of the back is delineated a hand with the fingers pointing to the end on each side the handle is daubed with white pigment.
+Shield, wood, oval, slightly convex in front and painted with broad red bars, with white spots on a black ground, the back is concave with a handle cut out of the wood, at each end of the back is delineated a hand with the fingers pointing to the end on each side the handle is coloured with white pigment.

 - 19thC (before 1862)

 - Made in: Shoalhaven (Attributed to Shoalhaven region)